ddz/whatsapp-media-decrypt/README.md

 ### Acquire ChatStorage.sqlite

-(Left as an exercise for the reader)
+This is left as an exercise for the reader.

 ### Extract mediaKey